ever-been/everDoc/src/book/markdown/persistence.md

 #### Override implementation overview {#user.persistence.storageex.overview}
 If your intention is not to use ORM for *Storage* implementation, or you have really thought the consequences through, keep reading.
+It is highly recommended that you use [Apache Maven](http://maven.apache.org/) to build your implementation.
+Extension without Maven is possible, but will not be covered in this booklet.
+Additionally, you'll need [git](http://git-scm.com/) to check out EverBEEN sources.

-It is highly recommended that you use Apache Maven to build your implementation.
-You'll need to check out the EverBEEN project and install the artifacts to your local repository:
+Once you've gotten both Maven and git, you'll need to check out the EverBEEN project and install the artifacts to your local repository:

 	git clone git@github.com:ever-been/everBeen.git
 	mvn install